TurboVega/agon512k/README.md

 or more arrays in memory such that they are physically together.
 It only means that you may need to reference the second (or third) array separately from the first array, and be sure to use base zero indexes in each array (i.e., range 0 to 65535).

+The code does not presently support storing <i>record-oriented</i> data fields in an obvious manner; however, you can mimic that behavior in a couple of ways: (1) store data fields in subsequent memory locations such that they form a "record" (a set of consecutive data values of various types), and store a series of records in consecutive memory locations, or (2) use multiple arrays, with one array per data field, where each array holds only items of a particular data type.
+Typically, such arrays would have equal lengths (the same number of array items).
+Method (1) requires you to manage the memory yourself, but method (2) helps with array indexing, and only requires that the arrays do not overlap in memory.
 <br>
 <br>
 ## PROC_empInit - Initialize routine addresses